YuriHolubeu/yuriholubeu.github.io/content/authors/admin/_index.md

-I am Yura and I am finishing my master's degree in physics at KU Leuven.
+I'm a student of Masers of Physics at KU Leuven.
 Most of my days I am thinking about some specific research-related topics or mastering typical methods of basic parts of physics.
-Currently, I am in search of a Ph.D. position or job, for this, I have created this webpage.
+Currently, I am in search of a Ph.D. position or a job, for this, I have created this webpage.
-If I can be useful in some research, or if you just want to discuss some parts of physics, write to me, do not hesitate.
+If have found this page randomly and you want discuss some of physics, write me through links at the left.